 - 6 mm faceted plastic beads (red, orange, yellow, green, blue, purple)

 - fishing line

-2. When the beading is complete, bend all of the chenille stems into a “U” shape.
-Arrange the chenille stems as a rainbow on a parchment or wax paper lined cookie sheet.
-Make sure that the chenille stems are as close together as possible and that the beads touch in several locations (you might need to remove beads from some of the chenille stems).
+2. When the beading is complete, bend all of the chenille stems into an arc.
+Arrange the chenille stems as a rainbow on a parchment paper lined cookie sheet.
+Make sure the chenille stems are as close together as possible and that the beads touch in several locations (you might need to remove beads from some of the chenille stems).
 Using the wire cutters, trim the tips so that the rainbow has an even edge.

-3. Place the cookie sheet into a cold oven and set to bake at 350 for 10 minutes.
-Ten minutes should be plenty of time for the plastic to melt and the beads will fuse together.
+3. Place the cookie sheet into a cold oven and set to bake at 350° for 10 minutes.
+After 10 minutes at 350º, you will notice that the beads have melted and fused together.
 Turn the oven off and allow the cookie sheet to cool completely inside of the oven.
 NOTE: When the beads are melting, they do emit fumes (they are not overpowering fumes).
 Crack a window and run the oven fan for fresh air.

 4. Tie a loop with the fishing line through the top of the arc and hang in a sunny window!

 Bright and cheery, I love to see these Rainbow Suncatchers hanging in my kitchen window!